 I find that most people benefit from some level of custom planning.
 Many people’s biggest challenge is sticking to their plan.
 While many people hold their investment advisor accountable for achieving investment return targets, they don’t hold themselves accountable for hitting their savings goals.
 You may find it beneficial to get several of your friends with similar situations to work with a common adviser where you can benefit from the behavioral support of one another.
 The road may be rocky at some point so it’s great when others can have some shared level of experience.

 Find an advisor sensitive to women’s retirement issues

 I’ve seen how some friends have become strained because one friend ended up being in a better position for one reason or another.
 I believe you should find a financial advisor that is sensitive to women’s retirement issues.

 I recommend planning with a CHARTERED RETIREMENT PLANNING COUNSELOR or a CERTIFIED FINANCIAL PLANNER (CFP).
 Anyone can call themselves a financial planner.
 But, not everyone has endured the coursework and continuing education standards of these credentials.
 You can verify CFP credentials or search for one in your area at letsmakeaplan.org.

 Don’t delay planning.
 The cost of waiting includes higher rates of savings, needing to take on more market risk, retiring later, or worse, compromising your retirement lifestyle.

 Contact us to get the conversation started.
 Look for an advisor who’s focused on financial planning for women, especially if you are a single woman.
-Envision’s Kathleen Connors is one such financial consultant who specializes in financial planning for women.

 The opinions voiced in this article are for general information only or to provide specific advice or recommendations for any individual.